By Patty Laushman

 I speak with many adults who suspect they are on the autism spectrum.
 Often their child has been recently diagnosed, and they can relate to the challenges that resulted in the diagnosis, or they may have read something about autism that really resonated with them.
 They often ask themselves if it makes sense to pursue a formal diagnosis or not.

-In this post I will discuss the pros and cons of adult autism diagnoses.
-Let’s start with labels in general.
+In this blog post I will discuss the pros and cons of an adult autism diagnosis to help you decide if it's worth it, but let’s start with labels in general.

 Are Labels Bad?

-In the same way, labeling people who are autistic with ASD can help others understand them better, and more importantly, it can help them better understand themselves.
-Labels can also lead to appropriate treatments and interventions if someone is struggling.
+Labeling people who are autistic with autism spectrum disorder (ASD) can help others understand them better, and more importantly, it can help them better understand themselves.
+Labels can also inform which treatments and interventions can help if someone is struggling, leading to an increase in quality of life.

 It is important to remember, however, that just because someone has a label, it does not mean that they are automatically defined by that label.